Lecture Notes on Free Probability: Gaussian matrices

-A comparison of formulas (\ref{formula_af_semicircle1}) and (\ref {formula_af_semicircle2}) shows that the joint moments of matrices $ A^{\left( N\right) }$ and $D^{\left( N\right) }$ converge to the corresponding joint moments of random variables $s$ and $d,$ and this is exactly what we are required to prove in order to establish validity of Theorem \ref{theorem_af_semicircle}.
+A comparison of formulas (\ref{formula_af_semicircle1}) and (\ref {formula_af_semicircle2}) shows that the joint moments of matrices $ A^{\left( N\right) }$ and $D^{i) }$ converge to the corresponding joint moments of random variables $s$ and $d_i,$ and this is exactly what is needed to establish the validity of Theorem \ref{theorem_af_semicircle}.

 Let us expand the left-hand side of (\ref{formula_af_semicircle1}):